phogolabs/parcello/README.md

 ## Overview

-Parcel is a simple resource manager for Golang that allows embedding assets like SQL, bash scripts and images.
+Parcello is a simple resource manager for Golang that allows embedding assets like SQL, bash scripts and images.
 That allows easy release management by deploying just a single binary rather than many files.